riveruniversity/eztexting-node/README.md

 🚧 Messages are being sent but request responses are currently only logged in the console.
 I'm working on adding a callback parameter.

+## Install Dev Dependencies
+### TypeScript

+`npm i @types/node eslint ts-node typescript --save-dev`

+### Nodemon (optional)
+I personally like to code with [nodemon](https://www.npmjs.com/package/nodemon)
+> nodemon is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.

+Install: `npm i nodemon --save-dev`

 ## Send one message to a single phone number